Rishit-Raj/Head-and-Shoulders-Pattern-Identification/README.md

-# Project: Algorithmic Technical Pattern Identification using Python - Head and Shoulders
+# Project 1: Algorithmic Trading Technical Pattern Identification using Python - Head and Shoulders

 ## What is the Head and Shoulders Pattern?